SPAIN - Ceuta

 Four dragons adorn the roof of the Casa de los Dragones - Ceuta

-The Casa de los Dragones (House of Dragons) - Ceuta
+The majestic Casa de los Dragones (House of Dragons) - Ceuta

 The barrel-vault roof of the 11th century Arab Baths - Ceuta